ricardobusta/udemy-mirror-course/README.md

 - Add EventSystem to scene for detecting IPointerClickHandler event.
 - Update EventSystem script (New Input System)
 - Add Physics Raycaster to camera

+### Networking

+- Code running on the server in a component that also exist in client -> NetworkBehaviour
+- Adding prefix Cmd and Rpc to remote methods help a lot on code readability.
+- connectionToClient in NetworkBehaviour is a good way to figure out if objects belong to the same user

+### Out of course scope notes:

+NavMesh generation at runtime: https://learn.unity.com/tutorial/runtime-navmesh-generation